link1905/system-design-101/content/docs/system-administration/system-protection/iam.md

 ### User Session

-One of the most straightforward approaches to implementing an identity system is through the use of **User Sessions**.
+One of the most straightforward approaches to implementing temporary credentials is through the use of **User Sessions**.

-Following successful user authentication (sign-in with username and password), the `Identity Service` generates a temporary session identifier (session code) and returns it to the client.
+Following successful user authentication (sign-in with username and password), the `Identity Service` generates a temporary session code and returns it to the client.

 ```d2
 shape: sequence_diagram